emutos/manual/usermanual/docs/index.md

 * <a id="eprom"></a>EPROM: *Erasable Programmable Read Only Memory*, reprogrammable [ROM](#rom).
 Generally more useful than ROM in experimental situations.
 In this manual we will use the terms interchangably.

 * <a id="natfeats" ></a>[NatFeats](https://github.com/aranym/aranym/wiki/natfeats-proposal): *Native Features* support.
 These are features that some emulators provide (rather than requiring the OS to implement them in 68000 code which must then be emulated).
 EmuTOS supports a subset of them.
 See your emulator's documentation for details.

+* <a id="nvram"></a>NVRAM: *Non-Volatile-RAM*, RAM that will preserve its contents after loss of power to the computer.
+It is often backed up by a battery.
+PC users may know it as "CMOS" memory.

 * <a id="rom" ></a>ROM: *Read Only Memory*, usually not reprogrammable.
 See also [EPROM](#eprom).
 In this manual we will use the terms interchangably.